The goal of the ICMI Doctoral Consortium (DC) is to provide PhD students with an opportunity to present their

 the poster session will be available after the camera-ready deadline.

-- Submission format: Four-page extended abstract using the ACM format (https://www.acm.org/publications/proceedings-template#aL2)
+- Submission format: seven-page extended abstract using the NEW ACM format (https://www.acm.org/publications/taps/word-template-workflow)

 - Submission system: https://new.precisionconference.com/sigchi